Glossary

 Housing association

-A housing association is a non-profit organization that provides and manages affordable housing for individuals and families.
+A non-profit organization that provides and manages affordable housing for individuals and families.

 I